 How long after sous vide can you wait to sear?

 It is perfectly possible to cook the steak up to four days in advance if kept sealed in the sous vide bag.
-It will require reheating before the sear process though, this can be done using the sous vide machine.
+It will require reheating the steak before the sear process though, this can be done using the sous vide machine.

 Should you salt steak before sous vide?